Skip to content

 Example: Goose (open-source AI assistant) handles codebase analysis, implementation, testing, and documentation.
 You provide business context, architectural judgment, and approve decisions at critical gates.

-Time allocation comparison: traditional vs AI-assisted development Figure 1: The 80/20 flip - Traditional approach wastes expert judgment on implementation, AI-assisted approach maximizes strategic thinking
+Time allocation comparison: traditional vs AI-assisted development Figure 1: Traditional approach focuses on implementation overhead, AI-assisted approach maximizes strategic thinking

 Real Example: CI Modernization

-Problem: math-mcp-learning-server had no CI workflow.
-Legacy tooling (mypy) was slow and unused.
+Context: math-mcp-learning-server had no CI workflow.
+Legacy mypy was slow and unused.

 Source: PR #52 - Add modern CI workflow